RBVH Offers Comprehensive Weight Management for Pets

 Consider our fresh food diets for your canine or feline companion.

-Board-certified veterinary nutritionists focus on the prevention, treatment, and management of diseases affecting companion animals.
-In addition to completing undergraduate training and four years of veterinary school, board-certified nutritionists complete an internship and residency, an additional three to five years of training.
+A board certified veterinary nutritionist focuses on the prevention, treatment, and management of diseases affecting companion animals.
+In addition to completing undergraduate training and four years of veterinary school, a board certified veterinary nutritionist completes an internship and residency, an additional three to five years of training.
 This is followed by a rigorous examination from the American College of Veterinary Nutrition.
 Passing this examination grants the status of Diplomate of the American College of Veterinary Nutrition (DACVN).